lucaspiller/brauchbar/README.md

 ### So, this is special how?

 brauchbar is built on top of the [patron](http://github.com/toland/patron) gem, which itself is based upon libcurl.
 In other words, it has history.
 History is good.
-The brauchbar interface is based upon a number of other good, it is designed to be simple and easy to integrate.
+The brauchbar API is based upon a number of other good HTTP clients and is designed to be simple and easy to integrate to your application.

+brauchbar doesn't introduce anything new into the world of HTTP clients, however it brings the best parts of all of them into one place, which is accessible by a simple, future-proof API.

 ## Install